DeltaRCM/pyDeltaRCM/docs/source/guides/userguide.rst

 High-level model API
 ====================

-The high-level API is accessed via either a shell prompt or python script, and is invoked directly if a YAML configuration file includes the ``timesteps`` variable.
+The high-level API is accessed via either a shell prompt or python script, and handles setting up the model configuration and running the model a specified duration.

 For the following high-level API demonstrations, consider a YAML input file named ``model_configuration.yml`` which looks like: